Paleo Banana Pancakes

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!

-- Using an electric mixer, beat together the eggs, honey and vanilla extract
+- In a bowl combine the eggs, honey and vanilla extract

 - Stir in the flours, baking soda and salt

-- Break 1 banana into small pieces and add into the batter.
-Beat the batter well so that the banana begins to break down into an almost puree and becomes well incorporated with the batter.
+- Add in the 2 bananas and break them into small pieces.
+Whisk the batter well so that the banana begins to break down into an almost puree and becomes well incorporated with the batter.
 Let the batter rest for a few moments

-- On medium-low heat melt approx 1 tbsp of butter/oil in a frying pan
+- On medium-low heat melt the butter/coconut oil in a frying pan

 - Spoon the batter into the pan making small pancakes approx the size of a fist.
 The smaller the pancakes the easier they are to flip